 If you’ve created an estate plan, check to see if this is how your will or trust leaves assets to your children.
 If so, you may not have been told about another option that can give your children access, control, and airtight asset protection for whatever assets they inherit from you.

-As your Personal Family Lawyer firm®, in our planning process, we always offer parents the option of creating a Lifetime Asset Protection Trust for their children’s inheritance.
+In our planning process, we always offer parents the option of creating a Lifetime Asset Protection Trust for their children’s inheritance.
 These unique trusts safeguard your kids’ inheritance from being lost to common life events, such as divorce, serious illness, lawsuits, or even bankruptcy.

 But that’s not all they do.